Trusted Ridgeland Attorneys

 While an uncontested step-parent adoption is generally easier than the alternative (a contested step-parent adoption), it would be a mistake to assume that the process is simple.
 There are a number of potential issues that can arise.
 You should always be ready to consult with an experienced Ridgeland, MS step-parent adoption lawyer.

 Contested Step-Parent Adoptions

-However, the step-parent adoption process may quickly become difficult if you do not have consent from the other birth parent.
+A contested step-parent adoption is one in which the child’s other biological parent refuses to support the adoption or actively fights it.
+The step-parent adoption process may quickly become difficult if you do not have consent from the other birth parent.
 The birth parent may refuse to consent because they are hostile and do not approve.
 In other cases, you may not be able to locate them.
 You will need to show the court that you made a good-faith effort to locate the absent parent through a physical search and, when that did not work, “service by publication.”
 This involves seeking out the absent parent in the local newspaper of their last known address.

 In some cases, the court may forcibly terminate a birth parent’s rights.
 This is relatively rare and will only take place if it can be proved that an absent parent abandoned the child, the parent is unfit, or there has been a substantial erosion of the parent-child relationship.
 Abandonment takes place when the absent parent has not communicated with the child or provided any financial support for a significant period of time.

 This can also be unfit if they are dealing with a mental problem that interferes with the ability to parent safely.
 If you and your spouse are preparing for a contested step-parent adoption, you need a skilled legal advocate in your corner.
 As these can be difficult cases, it is important to be ready.
 Call our Mississippi contested step-parent adoption attorneys for immediate assistance.

 How Our Mississippi Step-Parent Adoption Lawyers Can Help